Following an Individual Regulation or Initiative

 These notifications are item-specific and do not reflect broader regulatory activity outside that initiative.

-When an individual regulation reaches entry into force, the wording used in alert emails depends on whether the initiative is mandatory or voluntary:
+When an individual regulation reaches entry into force, the wording used in notification emails depends on whether the initiative is mandatory or voluntary:

 -